-- Covered employees are prohibited from consuming alcohol while performing safety-sensitive job functions or while on paid status to perform safety-sensitive functions.
+- Covered employees are prohibited from consuming alcohol while performing safety\-sensitive job functions or while on paid status to perform safety\-sensitive functions.
 An on-call employee who has consumed alcohol is required to acknowledge his/her consumption at the time that they are called to duty. - 2.
-Reporting for duty or remaining on duty in a safety-sensitive position while having an alcohol concentration of .04 or greater. - 3.
-Using alcohol within 4 hours prior to performing a safety-sensitive function. - Employees who are on paid or "standby" status are prohibited from using alcohol.
-Employees who violate this provision and are recalled to duty are required to acknowledge the use of alcohol and their inability to perform safety-sensitive duties.
-Employees who acknowledge the use of alcohol, but claim that they are able to perform in a safety-sensitive capacity will be required to submit to an alcohol test. - 4.
+Reporting for duty or remaining on duty in a safety\-sensitive position while having an alcohol concentration of .04 or greater. - 3.
+Using alcohol within 4 hours prior to performing a safety\-sensitive function. - 4.
+Employees who are on paid or "standby" status are prohibited from using alcohol.
+Employees who violate this provision and are recalled to duty are

+- required to acknowledge the use of alcohol and their inability to perform safety\-sensitive duties.
+Employees who acknowledge the use of alcohol, but claim that they are able to perform in a safety\-sensitive capacity will be required to submit to an alcohol test. - 5.
 An employee who is required to undergo alcohol testing as part of a post-accident test may not use alcohol for eight (8) hours following the accident or until such time as the post-accident test is completed.

 Usually, two breath tests will be performed in order to determine if an individual has a prohibited alcohol concentration.
 A screening test is conducted first.
-A result less than 0.02 alcohol concentration is considered a negative test result.
+A result less than 0.02 alcohol concentration is considered a "negative" test result.
 If the concentration is 0.02 or greater, a second confirmation test is conducted.
-If the confirmation test results in a value of 0.02 or greater but less than 0.04, the employee will be removed from the safety-sensitive function until the alcohol level measures below 0.02, or the next regular scheduled duty period but not less than eight (8) hours following the test.
-Employees with an alcohol concentration level of 0.04 or greater will be removed from the safety-sensitive position and referred to a SAP.
-These regulations are outlined in 49 CFR 382.505, as may be amended from time to time.
+If the confirmation test results in a value between of 0.02 or greater, but less than 0.04, the employee will be removed from the safety:-sensitive function until the alcohol level measures below 0.02, or until the start of the driver's next regularly scheduled duty period, but not less than 24 hours following administration of the test.
+Employees with an alcohol concentration level of 0.04 or greater will be removed from the safety:-sensitive position and referred to a Substance Abuse Professional (SAP).
+These regulations are outlined in 49 CFR 655.31 and 49 CFR 655.35382.505, as may be amended from time to time.